What's the difference between a welder's apron and a blacksmith apron?

 As both aprons are constructed of leather, lets look at the differences in the types of leather.
 Welder's aprons are sourced from suede splits which come from the bottom layers of an animal's hide.
 The lower layers of the animals skin are more fiberous and less dense than the top layers.
 It is the high fiber content that gives suede that distinctive shaggy nap.

 Blacksmith aprons are built from the top layers of the animal hide.
 The outer layers are tougher and more tightly woven.
 This helps waterproof the skin and protect the underlying tissues of the animal from injury.
 Penetration protection is a valuable benefit in a blacksmith apron.

 Leather's weight is measured in ounces.
 Each ounce equals 1/64 of an inch.
-Most welders’ aprons utilize 2-3 ounce leather.
-Since a welder’s apron is designed to keep sparks from igniting your clothing and to some degree, to protect you from heat and prevent flash burn.
+Welder's aprons are typically made from 2-3 ounce leather.
+A welder needs to keep sparks from igniting their clothing.
+They also need a barrier to protect them from the heat and prevent flash burn.
 The light weight of suede works well for welders.

-Let's revisit the full-grain versus suede.
+Now, lets look at the surface differences between full-grain versus suede.
 Full grains are smooth on the outside.
 Suedes have nap.
 As a blacksmith hammers, flakes of hot slag break loose and fly.
-When slag lands on shaggy nap of suede leather, the nap can actually hold the flake which will then begin to burn.
-Whereas on a blacksmith's apron, the smooth, full-grain leather of a blacksmiths apron allows the slag to succumb to the pull of gravity and slide off.
+When slag lands on the shaggy nap of suede leather, the nap can actually hold the flake which will then begin to burn.
+Whereas on a blacksmith's apron, the smooth, full-grain leather will allow the slag to succumb to the pull of gravity and slide off.